-BASIC NURSE AIDE (C.N.A.)
+BASIC NURSE AIDE TRAINING PROGRAM (NATP)

 CENTRAL SERVICE TECHNICIAN

 DENTAL ASSISTANT

 HEALTH CARE ADMINISTRATIVE ASSISTANT

 HEALTH INSURANCE SPECIALIST

 LICENSED PRACTICAL NURSE (L.P.N.)

+MASSAGE THERAPY

 MEDICAL ASSISTANT

+MEDICAL OFFICE SPECIALIST

+MEDICAL TRANSCRIPTION SPECIALIST

 SURGICAL TECHNOLOGIST

-GREC is institutionally accredited by the accrediting committee of the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT) and by the Accrediting Bureau of Health Educational Schools (ABHES).
+GREC is institutionally accredited by the accrediting committee of the Accrediting Bureau of Health Educational Schools (ABHES), 803 West Broad Street, Suite 730, Falls Church, Virginia, 22046, (703) 533-2082.

-ACCSCT and ABHES are listed by the U.S. Department of Education as nationally recognized accrediting agencies under the provisions of Chapter 33, Title 38, U.S. code and subsequent legislation.
+ABHES is listed by the U.S. Department of Education as a nationally recognized accrediting agency under the provisions of Chapter 33, Title 38, U.S. code and subsequent legislation.
 The Accrediting Bureau of Health Education Schools is recognized by the Council of Post-secondary Accreditation (COPA) to accredit institutions of allied health in the private sector.
-Written copies of these accreditations are available for review.
+A written copy of this accreditation is available for review.
+The Surgical Technologist program is also accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).